wonderful-panda/inazuma/README.md

 **NOT READY FOR USE**

-Git repository browser made by Electron and React
+Git repository browser made by Tauri and React

 - Home
   ![home](/image/home.png)